-Downton Abbey closed its doors to fans Sunday night after six seasons with the Crawley family.
-Over the years, the characters have struggled through death, disease, war, imprisonment—and the audience has been right there with them.
+Downton Abbey closed its doors to fans on Christmas 2015, after six seasons unfurling the story of the Crawley family.
+Over the years, the characters have struggled through death, disease, war and imprisonment — and the audience has been right there with them.
 But the show’s finale took a delightfully happy turn, with an ending that even left the Dowager Countess smiling.
-See where everyone from the Crawley family, including those who kept the Abbey in order, ended up in the series finale.
+Now, with the release of a feature film of the same name due to be released on Sept.
+20, written by series creator Julian Fellowes, here is a refresher on where everyone from the Crawley family — including those who kept the Abbey in order — ended up in the series finale.

 Lady Edith Crawley

 Edith finally got her happy ending.
 Mary slyly arranged for Edith to have dinner at the Ritz with Bertie, who professed his love for the unlucky sister.
 Edith finally told Bertie’s mother the truth about Marigold (that she is, in fact, her own daughter with her late lover Michael Gregson).
 The show’s final shots saw Edith exchange vows with Bertie, making her the Marchioness of Hexham.

 Most of Mary’s melodrama took place early on in the season, so the finale showed her as a contented wife.
 She had her happy ending as well, of course, announcing her first pregnancy with new husband Henry Talbot.
 But most importantly, she asked him to keep it quiet until after Edith’s wedding.